• Skip to primary navigation

 Sifting bright green matcha powder through a small stainless steel sifter over a glass matcha bowl to prevent clumps before whisking.

 Next, pour the hot water into the matcha powder.
 The best temperature to make matcha is 80°C/176°F. To make 176°F hot water, boil the filtered water and pour it into a glass to cool a bit.
 Then add it to matcha powder.
+If your kettle has temperature control, it works amazingly!

 Then whisk vigorously with a bamboo whisk until thoroughly mixed and a foam forms on the surface.
 If you don't have a bamboo whisk, you can also use a milk frother(handheld or electric) or a small whisk.
 But a bamboo whisk works best for making a smooth and frothy matcha shot.